johnreitano/learn-cable-ready/README.md

 ## Overview

 * The script [setup.sh](./setup.sh) serves two purposes:
-    * It generate a demo app showcasing the core features of CableReady.
+    * The script generate a demo app showcasing the core features of CableReady.
-    * The source for this scrips shows exactly which steps are used to generate the demo app and are crucial to understanding CableReady.
+    * The source for this script is meant to show the minimal development steps you will need to follow to create a simple app that uses CableReady.

-* For more info, see [related presentation](https://docs.google.com/presentation/d/1TG_zD-RRwlMqvZXzYiUX7okNYcyrfEKOpmtCcHxMsD4/edit?usp=sharing)
+* For more info, see [related presentation](https://docs.google.com/presentation/d/1niJ8Ym8i29QuYC0KqdcpEA3xMLrLO1Xe4MuGn6fmrCM/edit?usp=sharing)

 ## Run Demo Code